dcsil/klutch/product_research/market.md

  The reason why we chose Cerner was because our subject matter expert works with Cerner.
 This would be a great advantage for our user research.
 Also, Cerner has an API we can use to integrate our app with their platform, which would help with development.

- We believe our app will disrupt the EMR health app market because there currently aren't any EMR OCR integrations that aim to solve the problem we are targeting.
+ We believe our app will disrupt the EMR health app market because there currently aren't any OCR-based EMR systems that aim to solve the problem we are targeting.

  As for our team, Shawnee's Machine Learning expertise will help us when building NLP and OCR models.
 Andrea's security background will be an asset to building any health app, given how security must always be a top priority when dealing with patient information.
 Jemin's UX/UI experience will help us build a user-friendly, customer-facing app.
 And finally, Sonata's experience with app development will be important for the product's technical infrastructure.
 All in all, we have a strong lineup of technical expertise to develop our product in the market.